realm/realm-java/experimental/pathExperiment/README.md

 - There should be no problems with Path as long as Realm interaction is contained within each Job.

-- Eventbus work with the default settings, but care must be taken by users to not parse Realm objects between threads, ie. using onEventMainThread() instead of onEvent().
+- Eventbus work with the default settings, but care must be taken by users to not pass Realm objects between threads, ie. using onEventMainThread() instead of onEvent().